Pokachi/DemeoMods/README.md

 # Installation
 This mod depends on MelonLoader v0.3.1, available [here](https://github.com/LavaGang/MelonLoader/actions/runs/851850441).

-Once MelonLoader is installed, run it the game once to setup all the directories.
+Once MelonLoader is installed, run the game once to setup all the directories.

 Go to the releases tab and download the DifficultyMod.dll file from the latest release.